 The History of Hardee's Biscuits

 If it wasn't for Mayo Boddie, we wouldn't have the golden brown Hardee's biscuits we love and crave today.
 According to the Virginian-Pilot, Boddie-Noell Enterprises founders Mayo Boddie, older brother Nick Boddie Jr. and his uncle, Carleton W. Noell opened up its first Hardee's franchise in 1962 in Fayetteville, N.C.
 The business was lacking and in the 1970s Mayo recalls being asked to join business associate Steve Black for a ride.
 They ended up at a "white wooden house and Steve told [him] to go inside and try their product, which was a biscuit with ham or sausage."
-The biscuits were great, but Mayo had one issue, their store was known for charbroiled burgers, not breakfast.
+The biscuits were great, but Mayo had one issue, their store was known for charbroiled burgers, not breakfast, especially homemade biscuits.

 In terms of franchising, Hardee's had stated that serving breakfast was allowed, and did not specify what could and couldn't be on the menu.

 "It made a lot of sense -- a biscuit was quick and easy, and we needed to do something," he said during the interview with Virginia-Pilot, adding that Black already had procured a recipe and baker.
 "We said, 'Let's go,' and got baking."

 The group launched their new breakfast biscuits in 16 Tidewater stores, including places like Virginia Beach.